ryan-etsu-computing-projects/schedule_generator/readme.md

 **Q: The application won't start**
 - Try right-clicking and selecting "Run as administrator"
-- Check that Windows Defender isn't blocking the file
+- Windows: Check that Windows Defender isn't blocking the file
+- MacOS: Idk man

 **Q: Time format error**
 - Use the examples above as a guide